 Recommendations for buying a house in Valencia from local Property Purchase expert Lawyers, learn about taxes and possible issues.

-If you are thinking about buying a house in Valencia, I recommend that you take the following steps:
+For those buying a house in Valencia I recommend that you take the following steps:

 - You can apply for your NIE (Foreign identification number), which is the number granted by the Spanish authorities necessary to carry out any economic transaction in Spain.

 - You can open a bank account with a Spanish bank, since you will also need it at the time of purchase, so it is better to start the process as soon as possible.
 You may need some documents to open a bank account in Spain to demonstrate your income like payslips, tax return, bank statements, etc. because the bank must comply with regulations from the EU regarding money laundering.

 - When you find the property that interests you, I recommend that you do not sign any reservation document or anything similar before your lawyer checks the property.